seasketch/geoprocessing/packages/wiki-docs/Tutorials.md

     - `planningAreaId` - the unique identifier of the planning region used by the boundary dataset.
 If your planningAreaType is `eez` and you want to change it, you'll find the full list [in github](#https://raw.githubusercontent.com/seasketch/geoprocessing/dev/packages/geoprocessing/scripts/global/datasources/eez_land_union_v3.json), just look at the UNION property for the id to use
     - `planningAreaName` - the name of the planning region (e.g. Micronesia)
     - `externalLinks` - central store of links that you want to populate in your reports.
+  - `geoprocessing.json` - file used to register assets to be bundled for deployment.
+If they aren't registered here, then they won't be included in the bundle.
   - `geographies.json` - contains one or more planning geographies for your project.
 If you chose to start with a blank project template, you will have a default geography of the entire world.
 If you chose to start with the Ocean EEZ template, you will have a default geography that is the EEZ you chose at creation time.
 Geographies must be manually added/edited in this file.
 You will then want to re-run `precalc` and `test` to process the changes and make sure they are working as expected.
 Learn more about [geographies](./Concepts.md#geographies)
   - `datasources.json` - contains an array of one or more registered datasources, which can be global (url) or local (file path), with a format of vector or raster or subdivided.
 Global datasources can be manually added/edited in this file, but local datasources should use the [import](#import-datasource) process.
 After import, datasources can be manually added/edited in this file.
 You will then want to run `reimport:data`, `precalc:data`, `precalc:clean`, and `test` to process the changes and make sure they are working as expected.
 Learn more about [datasources](./Concepts.md#datasources)
   - `metrics.json` - contains an array of one or more metric groups.
 Each group defines a metric to calculate, with one or more data classes, derived from one or more datasources, measuring progress towards a planning objective.
 An initial boundaryAreaOverlap metric group is included in the file by default that uses the global eez datasource.
 Learn more about [metrics](./Concepts.md#metrics)